 After nearly a decade on the road I was more than ready to have a home again, and to be honest, I was already ready to have a home base when I wrote The Evolution of a Nomad in early 2016.

-I was tired and burned out back then, after six years of vagabonding, but somehow it took me another two years after writing about my struggles to stick with my nomadic life and my longing for a home base to finally sign a lease.
+I was tired and burned out back then, after six years of vagabonding, but somehow it took me another two years after writing about my struggles with my nomadic life and my longing for a home base to finally sign a lease.
 Back then, I still wasn’t quite sure where I wanted to settle down – New York was the only city in the world that was calling me, but I was getting tired of having to leave every six months because of visa restrictions.

-When I found out a few months after writing that post that I had won a Green Card, i.e. the right to live and work in the U.S., living in New York permanently suddenly became a viable option.
+When I found out a few months after writing that post in 2016 that I had won a Green Card, i.e. the right to live and work in the U.S., living in New York permanently suddenly became a viable option.
 I am not sure where I’d be now had that not happened.
 Waiting for my Green Card to be processed meant I had to stay on the road for another year, even though I was more than ready for a break from traveling, but at least now the end was in sight, and I had something to work towards.

 And then I was finally holding my permanent residency in my hands, and I got a mix of both cold and itchy feet.